Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/pyb.USB_VCP.rst

    Read at most ``nbytes`` from the serial device and return them as a bytes object.
 If ``nbytes`` is not specified then the method reads all available bytes from the serial device.
-   USB_VCP :std:term:`stream` implicitly works in non-blocking mode, so if no pending data available, this method will return immediately with ``None`` value.
+   USB_VCP `stream` implicitly works in non-blocking mode, so if no pending data available, this method will return immediately with ``None`` value.